informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/14-multi-contexts.md

 }
 ```

-Even this simplified version of implementation for `query_person` involves
+Even this simplified version of the implementation for `query_person` involves
 quite a bit of logic.
 First, we need to implement serialization logic
 to parse `BasicPerson` from raw bytes.
 We also need to implement the logic
 of mapping the namespaced key from the person ID, as well as mapping
-the errors in each operation into `AppError`.
+the errors in each operation into `AppError`s.

-Fortunately with the context traits design pattern, components like
+Fortunately, with the context traits design pattern, components like
 `SimpleGreeter` do not need to be aware of how `QueryPersonContext` is
 implemented, or the existence of the key-value store in the context.
 However, it would still be problematic if we need to re-implement